 The configuration shown in Figure 24 can be used to make magnitude and relative phase matching measurements.
 First, one DUT is measured and its response is stored in memory.
-Then the second DUT is measured and the analyzer's data/memory feature is used to compare them.The analyzer accounts for theresponse of the test system since the two DUTs are measured with exactly the same conditions.Figure 25 shows the magnitude and relative phase match between the two DUTs.
+Then the second DUT is measured and the analyzer's data/memory feature is used to compare them.
+The analyzer accounts for the response of the test system since the two DUTs are measured with exactly the same conditions.